wislertt/zerv-flow/README.md

 - **Version formats**: This repository demonstrates 3 formats: - Semver: For git repository tags and releases - PEP440: For Python package versions - Docker Tag: For container registry tags
     - Note: This demo repository only echoes these formats as examples, but in a real deployment pipeline they would be used for their respective purposes.
     - Note: Configure zerv to generate formats based on your deployment requirements and constraints.
 See [zerv documentation](https://github.com/wislertt/zerv) for all supported formats.
+- **Deployment triggers**: Uses PR labels with configurable prefixes:
+    - `deploy-` prefix for environment-specific deployments (e.g., `deploy-d`, `deploy-n`)
+    - `deploy` for environment-less deployments (e.g., immutable releases)
+    - `pre-release` for creating release candidates with tagging
+    - These label prefixes can be configured to match your deployment naming conventions

 ## Branching Strategy Design